kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 We found out that our suspend function still executes inside Main Thread, it's not been switched to a different Thread.
 Why?
 Because the function itself did not know which Thread that it should switch to, because we didn't tell Coroutine which Thread we need our function to execute with.
 Compared to our previous example, we have "withContext" which itself is also a suspend function that received a Dispatcher parameter, with the help of this specified Dispatcher, Coroutine knows which thread it should switch to in order to execute function.
 Therefore, the declartion of suspend Thread does not happen when we call suspend function, but when we define the suspend function
 If we go a little deep inside, we would find the "withContext" is not the real point for thread switch, but some line of code implemented inside "withContext", but that's not in our discussion today
-What I try to express is, the keyword "suspend" would not suspend any Coroutine or arrange the work of thread switch, the real thread switching task would be determined inside another suspend function (withContext) of your suspend function (suspendingGetI
+What I try to express is, the keyword "suspend" would not suspend any Coroutine or arrange the work of thread switch, the real thread switching task would be determined inside another suspend function (withContext) of your suspend function (suspendingGetImage)
+Of course there are other API like "withContext" but evetually whatever we would pick, would always have a
 ```
 suspend fun suspendingGetImage(imageId: String) {
   withContext(Dispatchers.IO) {